Acne Treatment Services in Dayton, Ohio

 Dr. Rishi Gandhi, a board-certified dermatologist, treating patients in Dayton, Ohio and surrounding cities, is expertly trained in treating adult and teen acne, including whiteheads and blackheads, inflammatory pimples and cystic acne.

-Dr. Gandhi recognizes that acne comes with physical and emotional effects and he customizes his acne treatments for each patient to ensure they achieve the best results.
+Dr. Gandhi and his clinical team recognizes that acne comes with physical and emotional effects and he customizes his acne treatments for each patient to ensure they achieve the best results.

 What is acne?